wojciech-kulik/FlashSpace/README.md

 ## 🪟 Focus Management

-FlashSpace allows you to switch focus between windows quickly.
+FlashSpace enables fast switching of focus between windows.
+Use hotkeys to shift focus in any desired direction.
+It also allows you to jump between displays.

 <img width="892" alt="FlashSpace-Focus" src="https://github.com/user-attachments/assets/bce3d431-22c3-43d1-8078-af62ffbb5f90" />

 ## 📝 Notes

-### Workspaces

 FlashSpace doesn't manage windows, so if you switch to a workspace and call another app that is not assigned to the workspace, it will be shown on top of